inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 title: CNNs for Text Classification
 ---

 How can convolutional filters, which are designed to find spatial patterns, work for pattern-finding in sequences of words?
-This post will discuss how convolutional neural networks can be used to do text classification, specifically, classifying the sentiment (positive or negative) of movie reviews.
+This post will discuss how convolutional neural networks can be used to find general patterns in text and perform text classification.
+The end of this post specifically addresses training a CNN to classify the sentiment (positive or negative) of movie reviews.
 <p align="center">
 <img src="/assets/cnn_text/conv_kernel_two_texts.gif" alt="Two similar phrases producing a similar convolutional output value." width="600" >
 </p>